raycast/extensions/extensions/dust-tt/README.md

 ### Ask Dust / GPT-4

-Directly ask something to the Dust or GPT-4 agent
+Directly ask something to the Dust or GPT-4 agent.

+If you ask a question with the parameter, you will get a form to add one, auto-filled with the currently selected text.

 ### Ask agent